Hedging with physical or cash settlement under transient multiplicative price impact: Superhedging by geometric dynamic programming

-Let us point out that the value function depends on the constraint set $\K$ (via the target set $\mathfrak{G}$).
-Note also that the set of admissible superhedging strategies (identified with $\mathcal{G}(t,s,y,0,v)$) is a subset of $\A^{\text{NA}}$, meaning that the superhedging price of a positive payoff $H$, the pure cash delivery equivalent of $(g_0,g_1)$ as in \cref{lemma:payoff with pure cash}, is strictly positive.
+in the case where the hedger holds no assets of the underlying initially.
+Let us note that the value function depends on the constraint set $\K$ (via the target set $\mathfrak{G}$).
+Note also that the set of admissible superhedging strategies (identified with $\mathcal{G}(t,s,y,0,v)$) is a subset of $\A^{\text{NA}}$, meaning that the superhedging price of a non-negative payoff $H$ (considered as pure cash delivery equivalent of $(g_0,g_1)$ in \eqref{eq:pure cash equivalent non-cov optn} that is positive with non-zero probability, is strictly positive.